keriem/kerichristian-coe332/homework03/README.md

 ```
 [isp02]$ docker run --name "kchristian-hw3-flask" -d -p 5006:5000 kchristian1/homework03:1.0
 ```
 Now you should be able to curl into the flask using the container that is running.
-Check it using the
+Check it using the hello world route
 ```
 [isp02]$ curl localhost:5006/helloworld
 ```